noa10/mataresit/README.md

 # Mataresit

-A modern web application for automated receipt processing and expense management, powered by AI and OCR technology.
+A modern web application for automated receipt processing and expense management, powered by AI Vision technology.

 ## Quick Start